marchelzo/libre/README.md

 libre
 =====

-##### libre is a tiny regular expression library for C
+#### libre is a tiny regular expression library for C

 libre compiles regular expressions into NFAs for reasonably fast matching speeds.
-Its interface is very simple.
-It exposes three functions, all of which are self-explanatory.
+Its interface is very simple; it exposes three functions, all of which are self-explanatory.

 ```c